innocuous-tech/svgo/README.md

 ## Fork!

 This is a fork of the [original SVGO](https://github.com/svg/svgo).
 Their work is brilliant - please support them.
+When this fork was made, a lot of time had elapsed without updates.
+They seem to be active again, so I'm archiving this fork.

 ## Why?